Flecktarn: Evolution

+Pattern

+There are three different Flecktarn.
+The common dark green Flecktarn, the Tropentarn (tropical camouflage) and Wüstentarn (desert camouflage).
+Tropentarn is Bundeswehr 5-color Flecktarn printed on lighter weight fabric.
+All colors (dark green, grey-green, red brown, and black over a light green or tan base depending on the manufacturer) are a bit brighter than the common dark green Flecktarn.
+On the tropentarn fabric the brown screen is more of a "rust" color and the black screen contrasts sharply against the dark green and grey-green screens.
+The term is sometimes erroneously used for Bundeswehr 3-color desert camouflage, Wüstentarn.
+Both patterns are printed on the same fabric type.

 Multitarn replacement

 In 2016, tests were conducted by the Research Institute of materials and property of the Bundeswehr (Wehrwissenschaftliche Institut für Werk- und Betriebsstoffe – WIWeB) on a new pattern designated Multitarn as a potential replacement for flecktarn.
-The pattern is a 6-color fleck pattern with similar colors to Crye Precision MultiCam which has seen widespread adoption by many international Special forces including the Bundeswehr Kommando Spezialkräfte (KSK.)

-The pattern is intended as a multi-terrain pattern, initially for use only by German Special forces.
-The Bundeswehr initially expressed plans for adoption by multiple divisions of the Bundeswehr to compliment existing flecktarn patterns but as of 2022 this has not occurred.
-Unlike its previous flecktarn patterns the Bundeswehr has taken strict measures over it's property rights and distribution control to prevent unauthorized and illegal production of the pattern outside of the Bundeswehr's authorized contractors.
+The pattern is intended as a multi-terrain pattern, initially for use only by German special forces.
+The Bundeswehr initially expressed plans for adoption by multiple divisions of the Bundeswehr to complement existing flecktarn patterns but as of 2022 this had not occurred.
+Unlike with its previous flecktarn patterns the Bundeswehr has taken strict measures over its property rights and distribution control to prevent unauthorized and illegal production of the pattern outside the Bundeswehr's authorized contractors.

 Variants

 Belgium

 Bundeswehr flecktarn was used by airbase security and anti-aircraft units of the Belgian Air Force from 1988 to 2000.
 The pattern was unchanged from the original but slightly larger than the eventual Bundeswehr production pattern.
 It is noteworthy here that the model developed in Germany was put into general use by the Belgian Air Force almost three years before it was introduced into the Bundeswehr.
 A modular kit and a two-piece rucksack in flecktarn pattern was used to complete the uniform of field trousers, blouse and parka.